pichim/PES_Board/docs/markdown/kinematics.md

 ```

 **NOTE:**
-- To assign appropriate values to individual elements of the vector we use the convention (0), (1).
+- To assign appropriate values to individual elements of the vector, we use the convention (0), (1).

 Then apply the calculation with the following command: